 Jamie Allen, VP Finance: BS, History, US Naval Academy 2006; MS, Finance, Johns Hopkins University 2014.
 Over seven years active duty in a variety of operational and corporate assignments.
 Jamie worked for over three years in the Navy's executive headquarters at the Pentagon and managed an eight-hundred million dollar portfolio consisting of surface radars and sensors.
 Prior to his time at the Pentagon, he served for two years as the logistics department head and officer of the deck underway for Mine Countermeasures Crew SWERVE.
 He was responsible for all logistics and business operations of an eighty-five person rotational, special operations crew.
 Crew SWERVE transited the Panama Canal with port replenishment in Guatemala, Panama, and Mexico; deployed to the Arabian Gulf operating in and out of ports in Bahrain, Dubai, and Kuwait; and tested new technology for the Naval Laboratory in the Gulf of Mexico.
 Prior to joining Crew SWERVE, Jamie attended the Navy's business school in Athens, GA, graduating as a Distinguished Graduate with course work in logistics, management, and leadership.
 After graduation from the Naval Academy, Jamie trained in Pensacola, FL, as an aviation candidate before being medically disqualified due to an eyesight problem.
 Upon his disqualification, Jamie volunteered to serve as the only Navy officer assigned to the Army's 3rd Squadron, 2nd Stryker Cavalry Regiment during the Iraq Surge with combat operations against Al Qaeda and insurgents in Baghdad, Baqubah, and the Diyala River Valley.
 For his service, Jamie received an Army Commendation Medal, two Navy & Marine Corps Commendation Medals, and a Navy & Marine Corps Achievement Medal.
 Jamie, his wife, and two sons reside in Tulsa, OK, Honor Capital's Headquarters.
+Jamie recently led Honor Capital's successful New Markets Tax Credit financing for affordable fresh food stores that will end 10 food deserts.

 Jim Allen, President: Jim has almost forty years of varied experience in community building.
 Before founding Honor Capital, LLC, he was the President of FiveStar Lifestyles, LLC, the developer of two, 1,000 acre golf course communities in metropolitan Kansas City.
 One, The National Golf Club of Kansas City, began in 1996, and contains the first Tom Watson Signature Golf Course Design in America.
 Additionally, Jim and his partners developed, owned and managed a 250,000 square feet neighborhood center anchored by a full service grocery store and a large community center.
 Jim gained extensive knowledge of apartment financing and operations during his time as Co-Chairman of Stern Brothers & Co, an investment bank; joint venture partner with John Hancock Mutual Life Insurance and bond counsel, as a founding partner of Gilmore & Bell, P.C., a nationally prominent municipal bond firm.
 As a Navy lawyer, Jim served as a Special Court Martial Judge, prosecutor and defense counsel.
 He graduated J.D., cum laude, from the School of Law, and A.B., Phi Beta Kappa, from the College of Arts & Science, University of Missouri.
-He and his wife, Nancy, reside in Kansas City, have been married for about 45 years, and their son, Jamie, is our CFO.
+He and his wife, Nancy, reside in Tulsa, have been married for about 45 years, and their son, Jamie, is our CFO.
 The White House selected Jim as a "Champion of Change - Veteran Entrepreneurship."

 Tony Borchers, Senior VP Real Estate: Tony has over 22 years of experience in community building and real estate development.
 Prior to becoming a partner and the Vice President of Real Estate Development of Honor Capital, Tony was the Director of Development for FiveStar Lifestyles where he worked side by side with our Founder and President, Jim Allen, for over 17 years.
 Tony’s roles in the FiveStar projects included acquisition, coordination of public finance activities, regulatory approvals from a variety of local, state and federal authorities, working with design and construction professionals achieving the projects’ goals and leasing/sales.
 Prior to his tenure with FiveStar, Tony was the Planning and Public Works Director for Platte County, a first class county in the Kansas City metropolitan statistical area.
 In addition to his planning and community development experience, Tony has extensive knowledge in the use of a variety of public finance tools including neighborhood improvement districts (NID), transportation development districts (TDD), community improvement districts (CID) tax increment financing (TIF) and a variety of tax credit financing tools.
 Tony is a past board member of the Kansas City Chapter of the American Planning Association and an active member of the Urban Land Institute.
 Tony resides in Kansas City and enjoys spending time with his two daughters.
 He earned his undergraduate degree as a co-captain of the football team at Northwest Missouri State Universtity, and his Masters in Urban Planning at Missouri State Universtity.